Championed a global movement

 of maternal deaths occur within 24 hours of childbirth.

-We are working in countries like Ethiopia, Malawi, and Tanzania to empower communities to tackle maternal and newborn health challenges.
+We worked in countries like Ethiopia, Malawi, and Tanzania to empower communities to tackle maternal and newborn health challenges.

-We partner with local organisations to establish women's health groups, led entirely by the communities themselves.
+We partnered with local organisations to establish women's health groups, led entirely by the communities themselves.
 Empowering women to address pregnancy, family planning, and sexual health issues.

 A proven solution